- We Are Spearhead!!

 We have this additional account of this incident from Henry Wheat:

 Pvt Stefan J Maj Jr was from Somerville, NJ, this was something we had in common because I was also from NJ, about 20 miles north of Somerville, a town called Parsippany.
 However, I did not know Maj until we met at FT Knox.
 Maj and his family did emigrate to the US from Czechoslovakia after WW2.
 He was drafted into the Army in July 1955 and assigned to A co, 23rd, AEB, 3AD.
-We trained with the unit at Ft Knox and arrived in Hanau, FRG on July 10, 1956.
-We were in our barracks in Hanau less than a month when A Company was sent to Grafenwohr during August 1956 for extensive training in the field.
+We trained with the unit at Ft Knox and arrived in Hanau, FRG on June 10, 1956.
+We were in our barracks in Hanau less than two months when A Company was sent to Grafenwohr during August 1956 for extensive training in the field.

 We were told that we would be at Grafenwohr for a few weeks, everything went smoothly and near the end of our stay we participated in a field exercise with other units of the 3AD.
 The field exercise lasted two days and at the end of the second day our platoon pulled into an open field, that was surrounded by woodland, for some chow and a rest period.
 We were hungry and tired with little sleep in the previous 36 hours.
 We were gathered around our vehicles eating our meal when an infantry officer, a major, appeared and ordered us to disperse because the field exercise was not over.